ZJZAC/awesome-deep-model-IP-protection/README.md

 4. [Watermarking Neural Networks with Watermarked Images](https://www.jianguoyun.com/p/DWcYeY8Q0J2UCRiaue4D)：Image Peocessing, similar to [1] but exclude surrogate model attack | [BibTex](): wu2020watermarking | Wu et al, *TCSVT* 2020

-5. [Adversarial Watermarking Transformer- Towards Tracing Text Provenance with Data Hiding](https://arxiv.org/pdf/2009.03015.pdf):  towards marking and tracing the provenance of machine-generated text ; While the main purpose of model watermarking is to prove ownership and protect against model stealing or extraction, our language watermarking scheme is designed to trace provenance and to prevent misuse.
+5. [Adversarial Watermarking Transformer: Towards Tracing Text Provenance with Data Hiding](https://arxiv.org/pdf/2009.03015.pdf):  towards marking and tracing the provenance of machine-generated text ; While the main purpose of model watermarking is to prove ownership and protect against model stealing or extraction, our language watermarking scheme is designed to trace provenance and to prevent misuse.
 Thus, it should be consistently present in the output, not only a response to a trigger set. | [BibTex](): abdelnabi2020adversarial | Abdelnabi et al, 2020.9

 3. [Watermarking the outputs of structured prediction with an application in statistical machine translation](https://www.aclweb.org/anthology/D11-1126.pdf): proposed a method to watermark the outputs of machine learning models, especially machine translation, to be distinguished from the human-generated productions. | [BibTex](): venugopal2011watermarking | Venugopal et al, *Proceedings of the 2011 Conference on Empirical Methods in Natural Language Processing* 2011

 ## Fingerprinting
-1. [DeepMarks: A Secure Fingerprinting Framework for Digital Rights Management of Deep Learning Models](http://www.aceslab.org/sites/default/files/DeepMarks_ICMR.pdf): focusing on the watermark bit, which using Anti Collusion Codes (ACC), e.g., Balanced Incomplete Block Design (BIBID) | [BibTex](): chen2019deepmarks | Chen et al, *ICMR* 2019
+1. [DeepMarks: A Secure Fingerprinting Framework for Digital Rights Management of Deep Learning Models](http://www.aceslab.org/sites/default/files/DeepMarks_ICMR.pdf): focusing on the watermark bit, which using Anti Collusion Codes (ACC), e.g., Balanced Incomplete Block Design (BIBID); The main difference between watermarking and fingerprinting is that the WM remains the same for all copies of the IP while the FP is unique for each copy.
+As such, FPs address the ambiguity of WMs and enables tracking of IP misuse conducted by a specific user. | [BibTex](): chen2019deepmarks | Chen et al, *ICMR* 2019

 2. [DeepAttest: An End-to-End Attestation Framework for Deep Neural Networks](http://cseweb.ucsd.edu/~jzhao/files/DeepAttest-isca2019.pdf): the first on-device DNN attestation method that certifies the legitimacy of the DNN program mapped to the device; device-specific fingerprint | [BibTex](): chen2019deepattest | Chen et al, *ACM/IEEE 46th Annual International Symposium on Computer Architecture (ISCA)* 2019

 3. [IPGuard: Protecting Intellectual Property of Deep Neural Networks via Fingerprinting the Classification Boundary](https://arxiv.org/pdf/1910.12903.pdf): Based on this observation, IPGuard extracts some data points near the classification boundary of the model owner’s classifier and uses them to fingerprint the classifier  | [BibTex](): cao2019ipguard | Cao et al, *AsiaCCS* 2021

 # Evaluation